Note: There are often multiple ways to answer each question.

 ## 6 colorado Mountain

-1. Join division to map_state (with map_state on the left) on the key region.
+on the left) on the key region

-map_state2 <- map_state %>% left_join(division, by = "region")
+.map_state2 <- map_state %>% left_join(division, by = "region")

 ## Warning: Column `region` joining character vector and factor, coercing into